 B.C.
 Legislative Internship Program Alumni

 Alumni of the program have established themselves in a variety of professions including politics, law, academia, journalism and the public service.
 In 2016, the program celebrated its 40th anniversary.
-The 2016 edition of the intern newsletter - the BC Intern Gazette - is now available.
+The 2017 edition of the intern newsletter — the BC Legislative Internship Gazette — is now available.
 Copies have been mailed to all alumni.
-If you did not receive your copy, please contact the Parliamentary Education Office at 250-356-1285 or by email to BCLIP@leg.bc.ca to update your contact information.
+If you did not receive your copy, please contact the Parliamentary Education Office at BCLIP@leg.bc.ca to update your contact information.

 40th Anniversary Reunion of the B.C.
 Legislative Internship Program